kudobuilder/kudo/keps/0008-framework-testing.md

 In order to ensure the reliability of Frameworks built on KUDO, it is important that developers of Frameworks are able to simply author and run tests that validate that their Frameworks are running correctly.
 Tests can be run in CI to verify changes, by Framework developers in their development cycle, and by cluster administrators to verify that Frameworks are fully functional in their Kubernetes clusters, across a variety of configurations.

-This document outlines a simple, declarative test harness for authoring and running acceptance tests for KUDO Frameworks.
+This document outlines a simple, declarative test harness for authoring and running acceptance test suites for KUDO Frameworks.

 ## Motivation

 ### Goals

-* Allow Framework developers to write acceptance and unit tests for Frameworks.
+* Allow Framework developers to write acceptance and unit test cases for Frameworks.
-* Allow Application Operators and Cluster Administrators to write tests that validate their customizations to Frameworks.
+* Allow Application Operators and Cluster Administrators to write test cases that validate their customizations to Frameworks.
-* Run tests for Frameworks on pull requests for Frameworks.
+* Run test suites for Frameworks on pull requests for Frameworks.
-* Support running tests via a `kubectl kudo` subcommand against any cluster.
+* Support running test suites via a `kubectl kudo` subcommand against any cluster.
 * Integration with Sonobuoy to validate Frameworks in any cluster.
 * Ensure that KUDO Framework developers have a consistent development experience - from writing their operators to testing them.